 - Alcohol: That nightcap of yours may initially relax you enough to help you fall asleep, but it will also disrupt your sleep patterns.
 Avoid alcohol consumption at least two to three hours before bed for better sleep.

 - EDCs (Endocrine-Disrupting Chemicals): This is where you mattress comes in.
-Every mattress is required by federal law to be treated with flame retardants, a primary source of EDCs.
+Every mattress is required by federal law to be treated with chemical flame retardants, a primary source of EDCs.
 As you can imagine, these chemicals cause problems with your body’s natural chemistry.
-Thankfully, we can make BioPosture mattresses without these, with a Letter of Medical Necessity from your doctor.
+Thankfully, BioPosture mattresses can be made without these, with a Letter of Medical Necessity from your doctor.

 As always, consult your doctor about which chemicals in your mattress and environment might be affecting your sleep.

 Your Mattress Could Affect Your Melatonin

 In a world tethered to the smartphone, it’s no surprise that our relationship with light is not as it should be.
 The light you receive during the day affects your body’s natural circadian rhythms.
 In fact, several studies show that extra exposure to sunlight during the daytime hours can enhance your sleep efficiency by over 85%.
 Conversely, the amount of artificial light your body gets in the evening (blue light from screens being the biggest culprit) has a negative effect on your sleep efficiency.

 Artificial lighting reduces your body’s production of melatonin.
 This hormone is produced by your endocrine system, so the EDCs in your mattress could also affect how your body produces it.
 Melatonin relaxes your body most effectively in dim lighting.
 When you expose yourself to blue light from your computer or smartphone, you are tricking it into believing that it’s still daytime.
 This stops it from producing melatonin, which is a huge problem for your quality of sleep.